hellofresh/stats-go/README.md

 ### Logging

 `hellofresh/stats-go` uses default `log` package for debug and error logging.
-If you want to use your own logger - `stats.SetLogHandler()` is available.
+If you want to use your own logger - `stats-go/log.SetHandler()` is available.
 Here is how you can use, e.g. `github.com/sirupsen/logrus` for logging:

 ```go